franklindtx/Chime-Song-Request/README.md

 **Backend:**

 The backend satisfies the API and database modeling requirement by creating a user-song (one to many) relationship, and multiple routes to create users, get users, create songs, get songs, vote for a song, delete a song, etc. It satisfies the deployment requirement by creating an external IP 35.190.159.80.

+**Anything else you want the graders to know?**
+The design is a bit different from the developed app because the design is a little complicated for a student in an introductory iOS class to code, however the design is how the app would ideally look under fewer time and skill level constraints.
+The link to the design is here: https://www.figma.com/file/rBVuNon8vdcHqt4ObMJBPc/chime-song-requester?node-id=1%3A3, with an available prototype.